 All prospective applicants who would like to qualify and enroll into one of our programs must:

 - Be at least 18 years of age.

 - Be able to read, speak and write in English.

 - Set an appointment with an Admissions Representative for an interview and tour of the campus.
-Information will include disclosures of completion, placement rates, tuition payment plan, and the applicant’s professional educational goals.
+(This can be done virtually if the student is unable to be physically present.)
+Information reviewed will include disclosures of completion, placement rates, tuition payment plan, and discussion of the applicant’s professional educational goals.

 - Submit the registration fee as required by your chosen payment plan (U.S. Dollars)

 - Submit a copy of a picture ID (driver’s license or an identification card is acceptable).

 The coursework for this program is taught at below college level and is designed for high school graduates or equivalents to comprehend and excel.